 This history and tradition depended upon “forward thinking” of the founders,who, says Spiro, had the foresight not only to maintain but also to cultivate Bucknell’s arboreal presence.
 Many of the trees in the Grove are more than 200 years old.

-In 1974, Professor of Biology Wayne Manning conducted the University’s first assessment of this remarkable stand of trees.
+First assessment In 1974, Professor of Biology Wayne Manning conducted the University’s first assessment of this remarkable stand of trees.

 Last summer, Daniel Wang ’10, following in Manning’s footsteps and working from funding provided by the Wayne E. and Margaret S.Manning Internship in the Biological Sciences, identified more than 1,600 trees.
 The campus contains more than 80 species, with white oak dominating.
 Two-thirds of the trees are native to this area.